English language in England: Northern England

 Some dialect words used across the North are listed in extended editions of the Oxford Dictionary with a marker "North England": for example, the words ginnell and snicket for specific types of alleyway, the word fettle for to organise, or the use of while to mean until.
 The best-known Northern words are nowt, owt and summat, which are included in most dictionaries.
 For more localised features, see the following sections.

 The "present historical" is named after the speech of the region, but it is often used in many working class dialects in the south of England too.
 Instead of saying "I said to him", users of the rule would say, "I says to him".
 Instead of saying, "I went up there", they would say, "I goes up there."

-In the far north of England, the local speech is indistinguishable from Scots.
-Wells said that northernmost Northumberland "though politically English is linguistically Scottish".
+In the far north of England, the local speech is virtually indistinguishable from Scots.
+Wells claimed that northernmost Northumberland, "though politically English is linguistically Scottish".